 Frequently Asked Questions

-The processing can take a few days to one month, depending on your case.
-Ours took almost a month.
+The processing can take as short as 24 hours to as long as a month, depending on your case.
+The first time I applied, the process took almost a month.
 I submitted my application on May 9 and received my visa on June 5.
 This was in 2015.

 In my case, even though I applied for a 3-week stay, I was granted a visa valid for 3 months.
 I think that’s the standard length for non-working visas.